Choline is an essential nutrient that is neither a vitamin nor a mineral. This nutrient plays an integral role in many bodily processes.

 When You May Need to Follow a Low Choline Diet

 In certain circumstances, someone may need to reduce their choline intake if they’re producing too much trimethylamine and suffer from a condition known as trimethylaminuria.
 When metabolising choline, this foul-smelling, fishy-odour metabolite can result from either a genetic mutation or an imbalance in the gut microbiome.
-However, this is unlikely to be a problem when getting choline from whole foods.
+However, getting choline from whole foods is unlikely to be a problem.

-The condition can be managed by consuming a lower choline diet and balancing high and low choline foods.
-However, choline is still an essential nutrient and must be obtained from food.
+The condition can be managed by consuming a lower-choline diet and balancing high and low-choline foods.
+However, choline is still essential and must be obtained from food.

 If someone’s condition has resulted from pathogenic gut bacteria, the condition may only be temporary until the imbalance may mediate once this issue has been managed.
 Probiotics are thought to help the condition.